Tech tip: Are you ready to go beyond Google? Here's how to use the new generative AI search site - ExBulletin

 Some AI chatbots publish models on which their algorithms are trained.
 Others provide little or no details.
 The best advice is to try multiple methods, compare results, and always double-check the source.

 For example, at one point Mr. Como claimed that Canada's population in 1991 was approximately 1 million people, and he stood by this incorrect number even though I asked if it was true.
-The newspaper cited a Wikipedia page that said the figure was taken from a table of the country's indigenous population.
+It cited a Wikipedia page that revealed that the figures were taken from tables of each country's indigenous population.
 I tried again later and found the correct number.

 Do you have a technical challenge you need help solving?
 If you have any questions, please contact [email protected].